 a.
 Records or documents created by any federal government agency (including verified information submitted for security clearance and dosimetry badging), any tribal government or any state, county, city or local government office, agency, department, board or other entity or other public agency or office.

 b.
-Records or documents created as a byproduct of any regularly conducted business activity or by an entity that acted as a contractor or subcontractor to DOE.
+Records or documents created as a byproduct of any regularly conducted business activity, or by an entity that acted as a contractor or subcontractor to DOE.

 d.
 Affidavits or other types of signed statements attesting to the accuracy of a claim.
 The CE requests that the claimant use the EE-4 Employment History Affidavit to collect statements from knowledgeable parties.
 Statements provided by way of an affidavit are considered in conjunction with other evidence submitted in support of a claim.
-Affidavits are considered particularly appropriate as a means of demonstrating that an employee worked at a particular location and are best used with other information, such as SSA records.
+Affidavits are particularly appropriate as a means of demonstrating that an employee worked at a particular location and are best used in concert other information, such as SSA records.
 Affidavits alone are usually insufficient to prove the existence of a contractual relationship between DOE and a company.

-14. Subcontractor Employment.
+13. Subcontractor Employment.
 Subcontractor employment at beryllium vendors and DOE facilities is covered under the Act, provided that certain developmental elements are met.

 (1) Contractor.
-An entity engaged in a contractual business arrangement with DOE to provide services, produce material or manage operations.
+An entity engaged in a contractual business arrangement with DOE to provide services, produce material, or manage operations.

 (2) Subcontractor.
-An entity engaged in a contracted business arrangement with a contractor to provide a service on-site.
+An entity engaged in a contracted business arrangement with a DOE contractor to provide a service on-site.

 (3) Service.
-In order for an individual working for a subcontractor to be determined to have performed a “service” at a covered facility, the individual must have performed work or labor for the benefit of another within the boundaries of the facility.
+In order for an individual working for a subcontractor to be determined to have performed a “service” at a covered facility, the individual must have performed work or labor for the benefit of DOE within the boundaries of the facility.
 Examples of workers providing such services include janitors, construction and maintenance workers.
 The delivery and loading or unloading of goods alone is not a service and is not covered for any occupation, including workers involved in the delivery and loading or unloading of goods for construction and/or maintenance activities.

-(1) the claimed period of employment occurred during the covered time frame as alleged, and
+(1) the claimed period of employment occurred during the covered time frame as alleged; and

 (3) the employment activities (work or labor) took place on the premises of the covered facility.

 of the beryllium vendor during those same covered time periods.
-For some beryllium vendors, the corporate verifier for the vendor at which the subcontractor performed work has records of subcontractor employees, and therefore in verifying beryllium vendor sub-contractor employment the CE first contacts the corporate verifier for any information they have on the individual and his or her subcontractor employer.
-In those situations in which an employee is alleging beryllium sub-contractor employment and the beryllium vendor is unable to confirm employment, the CE is to use SSA records, affidavits and other evidence as described in this chapter.
+For some beryllium vendors, the corporate verifier for the vendor at which the subcontractor performed work has records of subcontractor employees and, therefore, in verifying beryllium vendor sub-contractor employment the CE first contacts the corporate verifier for any information he or she has on the individual and his or her subcontractor employer.
+In those situations in which an employee is alleging beryllium sub-contractor employment and the beryllium vendor is unable to confirm employment, the CE uses SSA records, affidavits and other evidence as described in this chapter.

-(3) In completing the subcontractor worksheet, the CE will likely use an assortment of documentary evidence from different sources to make a finding of covered subcontractor employment.
+e.
+Developing subcontractor employment.
+The CE will likely have to use an assortment of documentary evidence to make a finding of covered subcontractor employment.
 For example, SSA records may show that the employee worked for Sentell Brothers, thus establishing verified earnings.
 Documentation from CPWR may show that Sentell Brothers was a subcontractor during the period of verified earnings at K-25, X-20, Y-12 and Oak Ridge in general.
-DOE may also provide documentation showing that the employee had a clearance to work at K-25 doing construction or DOE provides dosimetry badging information specific to K-25.
-In this situation, the CE has sufficient documentation to make a determination that the employee worked as a K-25 subcontractor employee during the time period for which the earnings, the contractual information and the presence on the premises requirements are all met.
+The DOE may also provide documentation showing that the employee had a clearance to work at K-25 doing construction or dosimetry badging information specific to K-25.
+In this situation, the CE likely has sufficient documentation to make a determination that the employee worked as a K-25 subcontractor employee during the time period for which the earnings, the contractual information and the presence on the premises requirements are all met.

-15. Researcher Employment at DOE Facilities.
+14. Researcher Employment at DOE Facilities.
 A DOE contractor employee is also defined as “An individual who is or was in residence at a Department of Energy facility as a researcher for one or more periods aggregating at least 24 months.”
 In order for an employee to meet the “researcher” provision under the Act, the following criteria must be met:

 research on the premises of the DOE facility.
-Visiting the site, obtaining medical tests on site or similar non-work related reasons that people may have for going on site at a DOE facility do not qualify under this provision.
-Evidence that can be used to document that an individual was performing research on site include published journal articles, affidavits or some other documentation affirming that the individual was engaged in research.
+Visiting the site, obtaining medical tests on-site, or similar non-work related reasons that people may have for being on-site at a DOE facility, does not qualify under this provision.
+Evidence useful in documenting that an individual was performing research on-site includes published journal articles, affidavits, or some other documentation affirming that the individual was engaged in research.

 b.
 Living on-site not required.
 Although some DOE facilities provide dormitory-style accommodations which often house researchers, “in residence” can be satisfied by working “on the premises,” and the individual need not have been living on the premises of the DOE facility.